Artificial intelligence and equality

 To prevent and identify discrimination, artificial intelligence applications must be monitored and tested on a regular basis.
 Assessment of equality impacts (how using artificial intelligence impacts different population groups and members of minorities) should be done before an artificial intelligence system is put into use.
 Transparency of artificial intelligence systems is key to preventing and monitoring discriminatory effects.

-Under the Non-Discrimination Act, public authorities, private actors performing public administrative functions, employers and education providers must promote equality.
+Under the Non-Discrimination Act, public authorities, private actors performing public administrative functions, employers, education providers and early childhood education and care organisers and service providers must promote equality.
 The obligation also applies to the use of artificial intelligence.
 In other words, an impact assessment must be prepared from the perspective of equality already when the use of artificial intelligence is in the planning stage.
 This obligation also applies to cooperation and outsourcing of the activities to private actors.
 For example, public authorities must ensure that they do not purchase or use privately designed discriminatory algorithms.

 From the perspective of equality and non-discrimination, the essential question is not only whether a specific method or context of using artificial intelligence is discriminatory by law.
 Artificial intelligence must also benefit everyone equally.
 The use of artificial intelligence could reinforce existing power structures and inequality in society.
 Its impact must be examined, especially by the authorities, from a broader perspective of promoting equality, rather than solely through the lens of the legal definition of discrimination.